-- (b) Subdivision of existing shoreline lots for the purpose of widening roadways designated on the public infrastructure maps adopted pursuant to Chapter 4, Article 8, may be permitted[,] upon the review and approval of the director. - (c) New residential zoning lots may not be approved, unless each new lot: - (1) Has a buildable area of at least [3,000] 5,000 square feet; [and] - (2) Has a buildable area outside of the shoreline setback area with a minimum depth and width of at least 50 feet[-]; - (3) Is subdivided perpendicular to the shoreline to create deep lots that maximize opportunities to place structures far from the shoreline; and - (4) Is not a flag lot.
+- (b) Subdivision of existing shoreline lots for the purpose of widening roadways designated on the public infrastructure maps adopted pursuant to Chapter 4, Article 8, may be permitted[-] upon the review and approval of the director. - (c) New residential zoning lots may not be approved, unless each new lot: - (1) Has a buildable area of at least [3,000] 5,000 square feet; [and] - (2) Has a buildable area outside of the shoreline setback area with a minimum depth and width of at least 50 feet[-]; - (3) Is subdivided perpendicular to the shoreline to create deep lots that maximize opportunities to place structures far from the shoreline; and the shoreline is the shoreline in the shoreline is the shoreline - (4) Is not a flag lot.